AlexRiina/anki_cousins/README.md

 Anki's a bit tough to test around.
 Instead of trying to hack an Anki testing environment, this plugin relies heavily on type statements and manual testing.

+To run the small automated linters and tests, run `make test`.

 The manual testing checklist is:

 1. read current settings